 The green bean salad with feta is a light and tasty vegetarian main dish, perfect for summer.
-This fresh and quick recipe is a great alternative to various summer salads that are always very popular in this period.
-The main characters are the green beans, a vegetable often underestimated and simply served boiled or, at most, stewed with tomatoes.
-In reality, green beans are very versatile and lend themselves to many different preparations: you can cook them au gratin in the oven with béchamel, in a salad with potatoes, or pair them with a flavorful cheese like feta (as in my Mediterranean green beans).
-Feta is indeed the other protagonist of the green bean salad I propose today: a tasty and colorful dish, enriched with black olives, radishes, and crumbled taralli to give an irresistible crunchy note.
+This fresh and quick recipe is an excellent alternative to various summer salads that are always much appreciated during this period.
+The main stars are the green beans, a vegetable that is often underestimated, usually served simply boiled or, at most, stewed with tomatoes.
+In reality, green beans are very versatile and suitable for many different preparations: you can bake them au gratin with béchamel, in a salad with potatoes or pair them with a flavorful cheese like feta (as in my Mediterranean green beans).
+And feta is indeed the other main ingredient of the green bean salad I propose today: a tasty and colorful dish, enriched with black olives, radishes, and crumbled taralli for an irresistible crunch.
 This green bean salad with feta is perfect for a light and nutritious lunch or as a side dish for a summer dinner.
 You can prepare it in advance and enjoy it fresh, for an explosion of flavors and textures that will make your table even more inviting!

 You might also be interested in: